Avi-Cohen/itst/README.md

 How we collect and use your personal data itst.online collects personal data about the athletes and visitors to this website.

-We do not sell personal data to anyone and only share it with third parties who are facilitating the delivery of Swimrankings services.
+We do not sell personal data to anyone and only share it with third parties who are facilitating the delivery of ITST services.

 Athletes
 The displayed results and data about athletes is based on information from of the national swimming federations listed at the top of this page.